If the Euro Breaks Up – – Scenarios for Greece, PIIGS and Total Collapse

 SunGard is not alone in modeling the potential for a eurozone break-up.
 Finextra reports that firms such as ICAP and industry utilities like CLS, the FX settlement bank, have initiated scenario planning in the event of a major soveriegn default and subsequent euro exit.
 It also said that banknote printers have reported that central banks have been scouring the market for printing presses capable of running large stocks of once-defunct currencies.

 As the song says, breaking up is hard to do.

-NEW YORK – September 30, 2015 –Imagine Software, leading provider of portfolio management, risk and regulatory solutions for financial firms worldwide, has been shortlisted as the "Best Portfolio Management Provider" and "Best Risk Management Technology...
+NEW YORK – February 24, 2015 – Imagine Software, a leading global provider of portfolio management, risk, and regulatory solutions for financial firms worldwide, received the "Best Risk Management Product" tribute from HFMWeekat the US Technology Awards ceremony.